lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 ## Adding stroke

-Next, we'll add a 10 pixel stroke and remove the fill:
+Next, we'll add a [stroke-width](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-width) of `10` and remove the fill:

 {{< highlight scss >}}
 circle {
   fill: transparent;
   stroke: #2f3d4c;
-  stroke-width: 10px;
+  stroke-width: 10;
 }
 {{< /highlight >}}

+The stroke value of `10` is relative to the overall size of the `<svg>` element, as defined in its `viewBox` attribute.

 Here's how it looks: